 The MAZE procedure makes cuts in the heart to create scar tissue that blocks abnormal signals.

-A pacemakeris an implanted device that keeps your heart beating at a normal rate.
+A pacemakeris an implanted device that helps control an abnormal heart rhythm.

 If you have valve disease, you might need surgery to fix the problem.
-Treatments for mitral valve stenosis widen or replace your mitral valve.
+Treatments for mitral valve stenosis repair or replace your mitral valve.

 Untreated AFib and valve disease each make you more likely to have blood clots and stroke.
 Having the two conditions together raises your risk even more.